udita-0707/DM_Project/docs/02_Problem_Understanding_and_Identification.md

 # Problem Understanding and Identification

-This document articulates our core research problem, objectives, and structured execution plan, addressing the **Problem Understanding and Identification** evaluation criterion (20 Marks).
+This document articulates our core research problem, objectives, and structured execution plan, addressing the **Problem Understanding and Identification** evaluation criterion.

 ## 1. Problem Statement